SSS-Says-Snek/hisock/README.md

   OR
 $ pip3 install hisock (MAC/LINUX)
 ```
-Of course, you'd need pip for this.
+Of course, you'd need pip and python for this step.

 ## Examples
 hisock utilizes decorators as the core of receiving messages.